kpalaciorodr/KTR/analytical/README.md

 gamma 0.4889549184365808 k 1.7468031992136766e-11 pval 0.48480176219868876
 ```

-With k_o in ps^-1.
+With k in ps^-1.
 Note that because the KS-test uses random numbers the p-value can change.